It is well known that those who work in creative and web design agencies, work around the clock to hit deadlines. Here's why time tracking can help.

 This productivity audit can be automated so that 1) managers don’t have to do it manually 2) reports are consistent – and therefore comparable- with the same filters and parameters.

-Finding clients, calling clients, meeting clients… it’s lot of work!
+Finding clients, calling clients, meeting clients… it’s a lot of work!

-Although human interaction is crucial in setting new business relationships, some part of the sales process can be automated.
+Although human interaction is crucial in setting up new business relationships, some parts of the sales process can be automated.

 One example: setting meetings!

-Many CRM and email automation tools allow gathering leads.
-Then, you can create links to set meetings and demo calls with your clients, and automatically synch them with an online calendar to send a confirmation for the guests.
+Many CRM with email automation tools allow for gathering leads.
+Then, you can create links to set meetings and demo calls with your clients, and automatically sync them with an online calendar to send a confirmation for the guests.

-This process takes away a lot of manual and repetitive work, and make sure you don’t miss any interesting lead along the way.
+This process takes away a lot of manual and repetitive work, and make sure you don’t miss any interesting leads along the way.

 If you use OKR or smart goals in your team to track progress, you’ll require constant updates on your KPI.